oapostrophe/oapostrophe.github.io/_posts/2021-07-04-ccpa-study.md

 *The Google Ad shown for our website.*

-When entering the page, users were randomly assigned to different designs of CCPA opt-out based on their IP address.
+When entering the page, users were randomly assigned to different designs of CCPA opt-out.
 We did two sets of experiments: the first one compared different banner locations to a link at the bottom of the page.
 The second experiment measured the effect of various Dark Patterns (such as highlighting the "accept" button) and inconvenience factors (such as having to fill out a form or un-check multiple boxes).
 After showing a CCPA notice, we logged each user's activity on the page under an anonymized identifier (contrary to what our website told users, no personally identifiable information was actually collected during the study).

 ![Our ccpa banner]({{site.baseurl}}/assets/images/ccpa1/banner.png)